-Our laboratory studies the spatial organization of the genome, with implications for gene regulation, genome integrity, and diseases such as cancer, aging, and neurodegenerative disorders.
+Our laboratory studies the spatial organization of the genome, with implications for gene regulation, genome integrity, and diseases such as cancer, aging, and neurodevelopmental disorders.
 We use Drosophila and mammals in combination with cellular, molecular, genetic, and computational tools to elucidate how chromosomes are functionally organized in 3-D space and time.
 We also develop and utilize new technologies that use fluorescent in situ hybridization (FISH) to interrogate chromosome positioning at single-cell resolution.
 These include a pipeline for high-throughput FISH (Hi-FISH), and a new type of probe, called Oligopaints, which reduces the cost and increases the resolution of FISH.

 The major feature that stands out in the nucleus of all metazoan genomes are the chromosome territories (CTs), which have nonrandom radial positions that are conserved through evolution.
-We are using our custom Oligopaint FISH probes to
+We are using our custom Oligopaint FISH probes to identify signatures of chromosome arrangement

 Although chromosome interactions are a fundamental aspect of nuclear organization little is known about how they are established, regulated, and inherited across cell divisions.
 To address this gap, we developed a fully automated FISH-based imaging